15 Useful Mobile Apps for Medical Technologists

 Search For Schools

 Calculate by QxMD is one of the most popular clinical calculator applications available.
-The app is divided into multiple specialties, including cardiology, hematology, and neurology, which means that it could be useful for many different technologists.
-By answering a few simple questions, the app can help to calculate different risk factors and diagnoses, making it invaluable when technologists interface with physicians.
+The app collects information from recent research publications and organizes it into multiple specialties, namely cardiology, hematology, and neurology, which makes it useful for a diverse group of technologists.
+By answering a series of simple questions, the app can help to calculate different risk factors and diagnoses, making it an invaluable tool for technologists to improve their interface with physicians.

 While medical technologists do not prescribe medication, it is still a good idea for them to be familiar with Epocrates, which is one of the top apps in the medical field.
 This free application contains a database of pharmaceuticals and can make physicians aware of possible adverse interactions and help to identify better patient solutions.